pooja2512/No-show-apppointment/README.md

 # No-show-apppointment
 This dataset collects information from 100k medical appointments in Brazil and is focused on the question of whether or not patients show up for their appointment.
 A number of characteristics about the patient are included in each row.
-# Investigate a Dataset
-This project was completed as part of the course requirements of Udacity's [Data Analyst Nanodegree](https://www.udacity.com/course/data-analyst-nanodegree--nd002) certification.

-The default repo branch contains an updated version of the project developed after the assessment submission.
-The master branch of the repo contains the original project and code.

 ## Overview
 This dataset collects information from 100k medical appointments in Brazil and is focused on the question of whether or not patients show up for their appointment.
 A number of characteristics about the patient are included in each row.